 I will definitely never tell anyone that there is *one* diet for anyone.
 It is important to listen to your body, especially when switching to a whole foods diet.
 Consuming more fat and unrefined salt may take some getting used to, but these two things will make such a positive impact on your health that you will wish you had known about this all sooner.
 The basic point in this whole chapter is that we need to eliminate fake “foods” and get back to the way that our ancestors ate because that way of eating worked for thousands of years.
 Since the invention of processed foods, our health has deteriorated so quickly.

-Cancer is now the leading cause of children.
+Cancer is now the leading cause of death in children.
 This is a huge issue because when our bodies are depleted of nutrients, we are not creating healthy children.
 They are being born deficient and since the medical community completely ignores vitamins, minerals, and diet, they are suffering more than they need to.